-East Alabama Medical Center (EAMC) is an acute-care regional referral center serving more than 150,000 people annually in east Alabama and west Georgia with approximately 150 physicians, practicing in more than 30 different specialties.
+East Alabama Medical Center (EAMC) is an acute-care regional referral center serving over 150,000 people annually in east Alabama and west Georgia with approximately 150 physicians, practicing in more than 30 different specialties.
 EAMC is located in nearby Opelika, AL approximately five miles from Auburn.
-EAMC has facilities in Auburn as well.

-FACILTIES: EAMC is a 340-bed hospital which includes a cancer center, four assisted/independent living facilities, nursing home, fitness center, wound treatment center, and Auburn University Medical Clinic.
+EAMC: 340-bed hospital which includes a cancer center, four assisted/independent living facilities, nursing home, fitness center, wound treatment center, and Auburn University Medical Clinic.
 The cancer center is currently expanding and is expected to open in summer 2019.
 The new center will expand to allow for a radiation/oncology program and add an additional linear accelerator.
 EAMC's medical oncology program will also be expanding doubling the facility size to 40,000 square feet.
-The new center will be offering new services and expanding ones already in place, including an onsite outpatient pharmacy for patients being treated at the center. www.eamc.org
+The new center will be offering new services and expanding ones already in place, including an onsite outpatient pharmacy for patients being treated at the center. www.eastalabamahealth.org